TheBombh2/ELGamed-Auto-Runes/README.md

 ## Contributions

 This is a personal project intended for simple use.
 I created it because I wanted a lightweight application to import runes for myself and assist my friends who are new to League of Legends.
 I plan to add more features to enhance this application.
 Any effort to improve this app is appreciated, and if you encounter any bugs, please don't hesitate to report them by creating an issue.

+## IMPORTANT NOTE AFTER CLONING

+If you've cloned the project, ensure to copy the "data" folder and paste it alongside the executable within the "\bin\Debug\net6.0-windows" directory.